benjholla/benjholla.github.io/_posts/2016-3-20-call-graph-construction-algorithms-explained.md

 The time column should be taken with a grain of salt.
 I implemented most algorithms focusing on correctness and readability and didn't optimize queries to heavily (some caching would make a big difference).
 The Points-To analysis on the hand is very optimized code and completes in under a second and the results are then used to reconstruct the call and control flow graphs after the fact.

 Aside from timing, the *Min* column is interesting.
 In this table we are including library calls (call edges to abstract methods when no implementation is available) so a callsite with no resolvable dispatches means the algorithm is unsound.
 We should expect this from RTA and it's variants and depending on the implementation points-to analysis as well.
-In this case, the points-to analysis is unsound because it was not considering new allocations that occur inside the JDK.
+In this case, the points-to analysis is unsound because it was not considering new allocations that occur inside the Java Runtime libraries.

 The *Average* column is also interesting.
 At runtime only one dispatch target is actually possible for a callsite at a given point in the program execution (its possible the callsite location could be a different target at a later point in the execution).
 So in an ideal world, our static analysis tool would report exactly one potential dispatch target for each callsite (in a given context).
 So an average number of potential dispatch targets that approaches one is a sign of a precise call graph.
 In our results the 0-CFA is the closest to the ideal value.